revezone/revezone/README.md

 # ReveNote
 [中文](README_zh.md)

+ReveNote is currently in a public beta.
+Please report a [issue](https://github.com/revenote/revenote/issues/new), if you have any suggestions or questions.

+---

 A lightweight productivity tool to build your second brain that integrates Notion-like note-taking and enhanced Excalidraw whiteboarding features.
 Local-first and block-based.

 ![](https://img.alicdn.com/imgextra/i2/O1CN01dA0A6k1hqH2PElE0f_!!6000000004328-2-tps-2472-1412.png)